 If you’re trying to get pregnant, you can start having sex at this point because sperm can survive in the body for up to five days, waiting for a mature egg.

 A positive test result indicates a luteinizing hormone surge, and ovulation should occur in the next 24 to 48 hours.
 However, this may not be the case for everyone.
 In some cases, there can be other possible reasons for elevated LH level and a false positive test, such as PCOS, luteinized unruptured follicle, pituitary disorders, perimenopause, or menopause.

 A positive ovulation test represents the best opportunity to get pregnant.
 If you are unsure of the result, read the booklet that is included with the ovulation kit.

 A negative ovulation test means there is no luteinizing hormone surge, and ovulation has not occurred.
 If you are unsure about the results, check the booklet included with the test.

 Reasons for negative results:

-- use of first morning urine
+- You used first morning urine.

 The ovulation test can be negative for the following reasons: